Mayurr1911/Responsive-Gym-Website/README.md

 # Responsive-Gym-Website
-This is Responsive Gym website usign html ,css, and javascript.
+This is Responsive Gym website using html ,css, and javascript.